Who We Are

 For many of our members, this is not only a debate and speech organization but also a close-knit family.
 Regardless of whether you are new or old to Cornell, or simply looking around, we invite you to learn more about our program.
 Our program is open to all Cornell students regardless of previous experience or course of study.

 Feel free to contact any of the coaching staff or members of the student leadership should you have any questions.
-The entire CSD program has weekly meetings during academic fall and spring semesters - email a coach or eboard member to inquire about the most current meeting time.
+The entire CSD program has weekly meetings during academic fall and spring semesters - attend a meeting or email a coach or eboard member for more information.

 The Speech and Debate program at Cornell University is a co-curricular program boasting world-class faculty and staff with combined teaching and coaching experience of 60+ years.
 Along with graduate assistants (GAs) who serve as assistant coaches and enrolled in the ILR School graduate program, the Speech and Debate staff hold national and global achievements, and provide top-notch argumentation, debate, and persuasive communication instruction.